 What is Pork Katsu / Tonkatsu?

-The dish is very simple, fried pork cutlets which have been pounded thin and coated in Panko bread crumbs then served with tonkatsu sauce.
+The pork dish is very simple, fried pork cutlets which have been pounded thin and coated in Panko bread crumbs then served with tonkatsu sauce.
 Tonkatsu sauce (katsu sauce) is a zesty ketchup, American ketchup was actually based off of similar Asian sauces.
 The cutlets are usually pre-cut as shown when serving.

 How to Make Pork Katsu

-What you Need for the Pork Cutlets
+What you Need for the breaded Pork

 - 1 pound of trimmed pork loin